PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 Only one shape option can be specified per module.
 When you want to indicate multiple perceptual shapes in one sign, as you could for `SIGN_LANGUAGE <https://asl-lex.org/visualization/?sign=sign_language>`_, one way to code the full set of movements is to add as many modules as there are distinct shapes.
 The modules will be assigned to the ``x-slot visualization`` **(?)** in the order in which they're coded, so it's best to start with the first movement in the sequence and then continue in order.
 The initial list of perceptual shapes can also be edited by the user, so another way to capture the full movement is create a new shape label.
 This may be a useful option for shapes that reappear in many signs.

 For the special case of shape combinations where multiple straight movements are signed in a connected sequence, as in `CANCEL <https://www.handspeak.com/word/search/index.php?id=312>`_ or `SEMESTER <https://www.handspeak.com/word/search/index.php?id=4065>`_, you have the option to select that this movement 'interacts with a subsequent straight movement.'
-Selecting this means that once you are finished with the current module, the program will create another movement module automatically for the next movement in the sequence with a 'straight' shape already specified. **What does this option mean specifically for searching/analysis?**
+Selecting this means that once you are finished with the current module, the program will create another movement module automatically for the next movement in the sequence with a 'straight' shape already specified. **Note: What does this option mean specifically for searching/analysis?**

 The default list of shape options is:

 **Straight**
     **Interacts with a subsequent straight movement**
         **Movement contours cross**, as in `CANCEL <https://www.handspeak.com/word/search/index.php?id=312>`_ or `HOSPITAL <https://asl-lex.org/visualization/?sign=hospital>`_
         **Subsequent movement starts at end of first**, as in `SEMESTER <https://www.handspeak.com/word/search/index.php?id=4065>`_ or `TRIANGLE <https://asl-lex.org/visualization/?sign=triangle>`_
         **Subsequent movement starts in same location as first**, as in (possibly) the second movement of `DAISY <https://www.handspeak.com/word/index.php?id=5824>`_
         **Subsequent movement ends in same location as first**, as in (possibly) the first movement of `SNOWSTORM <https://www.youtube.com/watch?v=KQLrgPdHRlQ&list=TLGGDt2--iXU7qQxNzAxMjAyMg>`_ **Note: Is this a stable link?
 Would it be possible to find something else?**
     **Doesn't interact with a subsequent straight movement**, as in `NORTH <https://asl-lex.org/visualization/?sign=north>`_ or `SCROLL_DOWN <https://asl-lex.org/visualization/?sign=scroll_down>`_
 **Arc**, as in `FOLD <https://asl-lex.org/visualization/?sign=fold>`_ or `SINCE <https://asl-lex.org/visualization/?sign=since>`_
 **Circle**, as in `DECORATE_2 <https://asl-lex.org/visualization/?sign=decorate_2>`_ or `REASON <https://www.handspeak.com/word/index.php?id=3974>`_
 **Zigzag**, as in `DRAW <https://asl-lex.org/visualization/?sign=draw>`_ or `WHALE <https://asl-lex.org/visualization/?sign=whale>`_
 **Loop (traveling circles)**, as in `ERASE_5 <https://asl-lex.org/visualization/?sign=erase_5>`_ or `CLOUD_1 <https://asl-lex.org/visualization/?sign=cloud_1>`_
 **None of these**

 .. _axis_direction_entry: